The Wind Rises: Development

 Characters frequently discuss Thomas Mann's novel The Magic Mountain, and, in a letter to Nahoko, Jiro names his fleeing German friend "Mr. Castorp" after its protagonist.
 The character himself is a caricature of Stephen Alpert, who was once the executive director of Ghibli's international division.
 He left the company in 2011 for personal reasons, but was instrumental in Ghibli's overseas expansion.
 He was asked to return to Japan to model for the character's appearance and a suitable voice.

-After the release of Ponyo, Miyazaki wanted his next film to be a sequel, Ponyo on the Cliff by the Sea II, but producer Toshio Suzuki proposed to adopt the manga The Wind Has Risen instead.
+After the release of Ponyo, Miyazaki wanted his next film to be a sequel to the film, but producer Toshio Suzuki proposed to adapt the manga The Wind Has Risen instead.
 At first, Miyazaki rejected the proposal because he created the manga as a hobby and considered its subjects not suitable for children, the traditional audience of Studio Ghibli's features.
 However, he changed his mind when a staff member suggested that "children should be allowed to be exposed to subjects they are not familiar with".
 He was also inspired to make the film after reading a quote from Horikoshi: "All I wanted to do was to make something beautiful".

 Music

-The film's score was composed and conducted by Joe Hisaishi, and performed by the Yomiuri Nippon Symphony Orchestra.
+The 32-track film score was composed and conducted by Joe Hisaishi, and performed by the Yomiuri Nippon Symphony Orchestra.
 The film also includes singer-songwriter Yumi Matsutoya's 1973 song "Hikō-ki Gumo" (ひこうき雲).
 Matsutoya had collaborated with Studio Ghibli on Kiki's Delivery Service, which features her songs Rouge no Dengon (ルージュの伝言) and Yasashisa ni Tsutsumaretanara (やさしさに包まれたなら).
-Producer Suzuki recommended "Hikōki-gumo" to Miyazaki in December 2012, feeling the lyrics resembled the story of The Wind Rises.
+Producer Suzuki recommended "Hikō-ki Gumo" to Miyazaki in December 2012, feeling the lyrics resembled the story of The Wind Rises.
+"Das gibt's nur einmal" (English: It only happens once) is the German song Hans Castorp sings while playing the piano at Hotel Kusakaru in the film.

 The film's soundtrack was released in Japan on 17 July 2013 by Tokuma Japan Communications.

-Das gibt's nur einmal (English: It only happens once) is the German song Hans Castorp sings while playing the piano at Hotel Kusakaru in the film.
-Jiro Horikoshi and Nahoko's father later join the singing.
-The song was composed by Werner Richard Heymann for the German movie Der Kongreß tanzt.